theduke/crates-io-api/README.md

 When accessing crates.io, please be respectful of the official [Crawler Policy](https://crates.io/policies#crawlers).

+To make this easier, rate limiting is provided.

 ## How to use

 For usage information and examples, check out the